2023 Photography Awards

 REQUIRED

-~ English translations for non-English entries: Include any important text (e.g. headlines, entry title) either as a Support File or within a multi-page PDF as your Main Entry File.
+~ For non-English entries: English translations of important text (i.e. Entry title, headlines) must be included to ensure they are given full and fair consideration by the entire jury.
+Either as a Support File or within a multi-page PDF as your Main Entry File.

 PERMITTED

-~ Images in context of the finished piece, for example the finished ad or self-promotion piece, etc. Upload as either a Support File or within a multi-page PDF as your Main Entry File.
+~ Images in context of the finished piece: Show the finished ad or self-promotion piece, etc. Upload as either a Support File or within a multi-page PDF as your Main Entry File.

 ~ Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added for clarity (or up to 10 seconds for video files).
 Include either as Support File or within a multi-page PDF as your Main Entry File.